Emergency Medicine Physician

 These roles fit board-certified and board-eligible emergency physicians (MD or DO): whether you're finishing residency and hunting for your first attending job, building a locum schedule around family or a fellowship, or picking up per-diem shifts to supplement a primary role.

-VitalPost is free for clinicians, and you stay anonymous until you choose to reply.
-Browse listings, compare settings and schedules, and reach out on your terms — employers don't see who you are unless you respond.
+VitalPost is free for clinicians, and you stay anonymous until you choose to share.
+Browse listings, compare settings and schedules, and message employers on your terms — replying never reveals you.
+Applying does: an application releases your name and contact details to that employer and sends your CV when you have one on file, and VitalPost shows you exactly what will be sent before you confirm.
 When an employer posts pay, signed-in clinicians can see it, so you can weigh compensation before you ever raise your hand.

 Emergency medicine physicians diagnose and stabilize patients of all ages across the full spectrum of acuity — from minor injuries and infections to stroke, trauma, and cardiac arrest — often under time pressure and without a prior history.
 The work is shift-based rather than clinic-hours, spans nights, weekends, and holidays, and centers on rapid decision-making, resuscitation, and procedures.
 EM roles range from single-coverage rural EDs to multi-provider urban trauma centers, and increasingly include freestanding emergency departments and hybrid urgent-care/ED settings.